Did you plant too much zucchini in your garden? Now you're overrun with more than you know what do with? Learn how to freeze zucchini.

 Bring a large stock pot of water to a rolling boil.
 Once your water is boiling, drop your zucchini chips into the pot.
-Allow to boil for 3-5 minutes.
+Allow to boil and set a timer for 3-5 minutes.
 Time varies depending on the amount and size of your zucchini batch.
 You will want your zucchini to be still be crisp.

 Once 3-5 minutes have passed you will need to immediately place your zucchini into an ice water bath.
 This will stop the cooking process and keep your zucchini crisp and fresh tasting.

 You can, but the zucchini will continue to age and degrade in quality.
 Sometimes the color will change and the flavor will suffer over extended periods of time as well.